-For better or worse, as the most widely used operating system in the world, Windows rules the OS realm and most software applications are built to run solely on its platform while providing other requirements or settings for same app to run on other operating systems.
-This means for a CAD software like AutoCAD built solely for Windows, users of other operating systems—Linux, OS X—will require alternative apps therefore, this article will be dedicated to the top 6 alternative to AutoCAD for Linux users.
+For better or worse, as the most widely used operating system in the world, Windows rules the OS realm and most software applications are built to run solely on its platform while providing other requirements or settings for the same app to run on other operating systems.
+This means for a CAD software like AutoCAD built solely for Windows, users of other operating systems—Linux, OS X—will require alternative apps, therefore, this article will be dedicated to the top 6 alternatives to AutoCAD for Linux users.

-The Top 6 Alternatives to AutoCAD for Linux Users
+Alternatives to AutoCAD for Linux

 To do justice to this list, it is important we set some parameters or criteria for why the CAD software applications that made it on our list were included.
 The criteria to use include:

 - Design Features: this criteria covers the specifications and features an application employs in designing 2 and 3D models

 - Similarities to AutoCAD: since the article is based on the need to find AutoCAD alternatives, then it is important the software applications covered have the ability to handle the engineering and architectural designs AutoCAD can handle.

 - Compatibility with Linux: lastly, the listed CAD applications were designed to work with their full functionality on Linux operating system without any hitches.

 FreeCAD is a powerful open-source parametric 3D CAD software developed for mechanical and architectural design.
 It allows its users to create 3D models by using its extensive features to draw as well as supports the extraction of the 2D drafts of your model.
 As the name suggests, FreeCAD is totally free and although it is still a work in progress, its user interface is advanced enough to handle your 3D designs regardless of how intricate they might be.